 A mortgage is a loan.
 And loans have interest.
 Therefore the longer you have your mortgage, the more interest you’ll end up paying to the bank over time.

 Who wants to do that?
 Why not keep more of your money instead of giving it away every month.

 I highly encourage you to go to a calculator and see just how much interest you end up paying on your house over the life of your mortgage.
 It is extremely eye opening!

 3. Locking into a fixed return rate.

-For an in-depth explanation, read my post Which is Better – Paying Off Your Mortgage or Investing the Money?
+For an in-depth explanation of how that works, read my post Which is Better – Paying Off Your Mortgage or Investing the Money?

-If you have a fixed rate mortgage, think about the fact that your principal and interest payments will be the same for the next 15 to 30 years (depending on whatever kind of mortgage you took out).
+If you have a fixed rate mortgage, then your principal and interest payments will be the same for the next 15 or 30 years (depending on whatever kind of mortgage you took out).

 For example, let’s say you’re paying $800 today for principal and interest.
 For as long as you have the loan and do not refinance, you’ll always pay $800 every month.
 So if inflation increases by an average of 3% every year, that $800 will “feel” like the following over time:

 Your future self might appreciate this!